LorenzoFrangella/Neural-Networks-Mastrandrea-Frangella/README.md

 These masks have to be applied to the orignal inputs in order to recover the **separated complex spectogram**.
 At the end we can perform the inverse Short time Fourier transform to obtain the desired waveform.

+Our implementation is made by three models, the first one big as the one proposed in the audioSep paper, one with the same number of encoder and decoders but has a lower number of channels (like in the gitHub implementation of the paper) and the last one which is the smallest composed by 4 encoder and 4 decoder blocks in the resUnet.

 #### Training and loss
 ---
 For training we downloaded a subset of audios in the balanced training dataset of [AudioSet](http://research.google.com/audioset/).
 In order to build a sample used in the training we get two random samples from this dataset, we combine these two audios as done in the original paper.

 Then from this mixture we extract a 5 seconds random sample, and taking as labels the labels of the first audio, we pass them as input of the network.

 #### Testing